 Russell Wynn has lived in the New Forest for over 15 years and is a former editor of the Hampshire Bird Report and Chair of The Seabird Group of UK and Ireland.
 He has previous experience of designing and delivering wildlife surveys and citizen science programmes, e.g. SeaWatch SW, has published numerous ornithological papers in scientific journals, and has undertaken survey work for agencies such as Natural England.
 He has found two new bird species for Hampshire within the New Forest (Stilt Sandpiper and Rustic Bunting), and is probably the only person to have seen the iconic trio of Blue Whale, Black-browed Albatross and White-tailed Eagle in England!
 In addition to Wild New Forest activities, Russell is a keen walker, runner and cyclist, and competes in local races for New Forest Runners.
 Professionally, he is a marine scientist based at the National Oceanography Centre in Southampton, has a part-secondment with Defra in London, and is an Honorary Professor of Ocean and Earth Science at University of Southampton.

-Marcus Ward has lived in the New Forest for 13 years and is chairman of the Hampshire Ornithological Society (HOS) scientific sub-committee and member of the HOS records panel.
-He is a licensed British Trust for Ornithology (BTO) ringer (C category), and a species writer for the Hampshire Bird Report and the recent Hampshire Bird Atlas.
+Marcus Ward has lived in the New Forest for 15 years and is chairman of the Hampshire Ornithological Society (HOS) scientific sub-committee.
+He is a licensed British Trust for Ornithology (BTO) ringer (A permit), and a species writer for the Hampshire Bird Report and the recent Hampshire Bird Atlas.
 In addition, Marcus is involved in New Forest survey for organisations such as Butterfly Conservation and BTO, and has published articles on iconic New Forest species such as Firecrest and Hawfinch in the Hampshire Bird Report.
 He is a popular speaker on New Forest wildlife for local societies, and has found some of Hampshire’s rarest birds in the New Forest (e.g. Short-toed Lark and Two-barred Crossbill).
 In addition to his mild obsession with New Forest wildlife, Marcus has a young family who enjoy cycling and picnicking in the New Forest, as well as investigating the rich and diverse history of the area.

 Russell and Marcus are both members of conservation organisations that are active in and around the New Forest, including RSPB, British Trust for Ornithology, Hampshire and Isle of Wight Wildlife Trust, Butterfly Conservation, Hampshire Ornithological Society, The Seabird Group of UK and Ireland, and the New Forest Association.